 Introduction

+As I wrote at Impakter, eco-fiction is made up of fictional tales that reflect important connections, dependencies, and interactions between people and their natural environments.
 Dragonfly.eco is a place to find meaningful stories about our natural world and humanity’s connection with it.
 The site explores the wild, crazy, and breathtaking literary trail of eco-fiction.
-Despite the genre’s rich history, beginning in the 1970s (see the “Roots” section below), eco-fiction has kept up with the times.
-The range of stories found in this field of literature, which can include environmental and nature themes in Black and Indigenous fiction and futurism, decolonization literature, magical realism, literary and contemporary fiction, science fiction, fantasy, lunarpunk, solarpunk, LGBTQ+ literature, and more, is evolving.
+Despite the genre’s rich history, beginning in the 1970s, eco-fiction has kept up with the times.
+The range of stories found in this field of literature, which can include environmental and nature themes in Black and Indigenous fiction and futurism, decolonization literature, magical realism, literary and contemporary fiction, science fiction, fantasy, lunarpunk, solarpunk, 2SLGBTQ+ literature, and more, is evolving.
 Diversity and inclusion are central.

-I think of eco-fiction not so much as a central genre than as a literary mode that joins environmental issues, natural landscapes, including flora and fauna—and usually human connection—into any genre and makes it come alive.
-The ecological elements of stories do not exist simply in the background but are deeply integral to the story, even if used as symbols or metaphor.
+I think of eco-fiction not so much as a central genre than as a literary mode that joins environmental issues, natural landscapes—and usually human connection—into any genre and makes it come alive.
+The ecological elements of stories do not usually exist simply in the background but are integral to the story, even if used as symbols or metaphor.
 Often times, writers refer to this mode of writing as rewilding the novel.
 The human connection is diverse and can refer to anything from cultural diaspora to climate refugees to weather event impacts to reverence of and protection of nature.

 See more about eco-fiction at Wikipedia and in my two-part series about this category of literature at ClimateCultures.net.
 I’ve also created a large world sampling over at Medium.com.